 Alternatively, botnets can be purchased on the dark web, sometimes for as little as a few hundred US dollars.

 In any case, a bot will then be used by the hacker to connect to a server and issue an HTTP request, sometimes to download something from the server, sometimes to upload and store something on it.
-Regardless, you can imagine that when a sea of computers do this at the same time things will not go well for the party on the receiving end.
+Regardless, you can imagine that when a sea of computers does this at the same time things will not go well for the party on the receiving end.

 What are the signs of a DDoS attack?